Signs of Being Needy

 Every relationship has needs.
-Whatever connection you have with a girl, it will likely be a criss-crossing network of requirements and desires that both of you work to fulfil, both on individual and collective levels.
+Whatever connection you have with a girl, it will likely be a network of requirements and desires that both of you work to fulfill, both on individual and collective levels.

 There is a firm line to be drawn, however, between expressing and fulfilling each others’ needs and being flat out needy.
-Neediness involves being demanding, insecure, and requiring of constant attention.
-It gives whomever you’re being needy with, whether it be an employer, mates, or a girlfriend, all of the power in your interaction – the power to veto, or the power to more or less make you do whatever they want.
+Neediness involves being demanding and insecure and requiring constant attention.

-Being emotionally needy is deeply unattractive and it has echoes outside of the relationship itself, especially when social media is involved, but more on that later.
-It’s bad for you as well as her.
+Being emotionally needy is deeply unattractive, and it has ramifications outside of the relationship itself, especially when social media is involved, but more on that later.
+It’s unhealthy for you as well as for her.

 Here are a few warning signals that you’re turning into the needy boyfriend rather than the boyfriend she needs.

-These seem pretty obvious, but the sheer volume of guys that are like this and yet oblivious to their actions is troubling.
+These seem like pretty obvious things to avoid, but the sheer volume of guys that are needy yet oblivious to their actions is troubling.
 If it’s you, you have to be honest with yourself and work at it.

 You’re all over her social media

-If you’re trawling through old photos just to ‘like’ them, or constantly popping up on her wall, or posting a picture of the two of you every five minutes, you’re emotionally needy.
-You can’t get around that – your insecurity is leading you to show everyone on her profile she’s yours, and to ping her mobile with reminders of your existence.
+If you’re trawling through old photos just to ‘like’ them, constantly popping up on her wall, or posting a picture of the two of you every five minutes, you’re emotionally needy.
+Your insecurity is leading you to show everyone on her profile she’s yours.

 Don’t confuse it with being romantic.
 You’re not letting her know how you really feel if it’s in comment form.
 You’re worried that if you don’t keep reminding her you’re there, she’ll forget you.

-This will affect your current and future relationships with women.
+This neediness will affect your current and future relationships with women.

 You haven’t seen your friends in ages

 This is important.
-Romantic relationships are an important part of life – I wouldn’t do what I do if I believed otherwise.
-However, to be healthy they have to be part of a balanced lifestyle that includes a wide array of other connections and responsibilities as well.
+Romantic relationships are an important part of life.
+I wouldn’t do what I do if I believed otherwise.
+However, to be healthy they have to be part of a balanced lifestyle that includes a broad range of other connections and responsibilities as well.
 Including your friends.

-If you girlfriend is the only person you see, then you have an unhealthy dependency on your time with her.
+If your girlfriend is the only person you see, then you have an unhealthy dependency on your time with her.

 However serious the relationship, you need to set regular aside some time for your friends and family.

-Unless the two of you are independent, functioning humans who have full lives without each other, your relationship is doomed.
+Unless the two of you are independent, functioning humans who have full lives without each other, your relationship is not likely to succeed.
 Make sure you both have your own activities and people.

-If you’re not, and you’re okay with that, the chances are you know the exact answer to the question ‘what does being needy mean?’
+If you’re don’t have much of a life outside of your romantic relationship, and you’re okay with that, there’s a slim chance are you don’t know the answer to the question ‘what does being needy mean?’

-Most girls you date, by their very nature, will be temporary flashes in the pan.
-If you plough all of your time and effort into hanging out with them, you will find that the relationship loses its novelty very rapidly and you then have no one to turn to once its over.
+Most girls you date will be temporary flashes in the pan.
+If you plow all of your time and effort into hanging out with them, you will find that the relationship rapidly loses its novelty and you have no one to turn to once its over.

 Keep everything in perspective and make time for the people you care about.